Want the perfect workout program?Take Quiz

 The first two are the best options as they ensure your arms can fully extend.

-As for equipment, you can use a barbell, EZ bar or dumbbells.
+As for equipment, you can use a barbell, EZ bar, or dumbbells.
+We also recommend trying this bicep cable workout, which has you perform this exercise on the cable machine.

 How to do spider curls: